Thank you for getting in touch!

 Microsoft Azure

 Microsoft’s foray into the blockchain service niche is focused on decentralized blockchain application development.
 Known as Microsoft Azure Blockchain Service, this solution provides a fully managed blockchain platform that provides an end-to-end infrastructure for building enterprise-grade decentralized networks and blockchain apps.
+Azure also supports the development and deployment of solutions on the Ethereum blockchain, enabling enterprise-grade decentralized applications.

 Industry Use Cases for BaaS